Shacham6/mockitup/README.md

 Adding the `--upgrade` flag will result in an upgrade of the package, if an older version of `mockitup` is already installed in your environment.

-## Differences between `mockitup` and vanilla `unittest.mock`

-This point can't be stressed enough - `mockitup` **is not an independent mocking library**, but rather a simple wrapper which provides an easier-to-use API for configuring `unittest.mock` mocks.

 ## The `mockitup` library

 Using `mockitup` is simple.
 It offers a small DSL to configure `unittest.mock` objects, which is easy to learn.